Eddie Redmayne: Screen

 In early 2015, Redmayne appeared in the Wachowski's film, Jupiter Ascending as Balem Abrasax.
 The film was widely panned, including his performance, and won him the Golden Raspberry Award for Worst Supporting Actor.

 In recent years, the film and the performance have been re-evaluated, with Keith Phipps writing that the "film has shown every sign of turning into a full-fledged cult hit."
 Writing in Vanity Fair in 2018, Laura Bradley remarked that "the idea that this film would have been improved by Redmayne playing his part in a more conventional (read: boring) manner is absurd."
 In 2022, Joe Hoeffner echoing her thoughts, felt that with a more "normal villain", "the rest of the film would be flatter, less colorful, less deliriously camp...no matter what happens you can't take your eyes off of the spacefaring Oedipus with the voice of a chainsmoker."

 Redmayne also presented the 2015 documentary War Art with Eddie Redmayne, made as part of the ITV's Perspectives programme.
-In 2015, Redmayne guest starred as Ryan the Tank Engine in the Thomas & Friends movie Sodor's Legend of the Lost Treasure.
+In 2015, Redmayne guest starred as Ryan the Tank Engine in the 2015 film, Thomas & Friends: Sodor's Legend of the Lost Treasure.

 That same year, Redmayne starred in the biographical drama The Danish Girl, directed by Academy Award-winning director Tom Hooper.
 In the film, released in the United Kingdom on 1 January 2016, Redmayne portrayed transgender pioneer Lili Elbe, a casting choice that was met with backlash from the transgender community.
 Nonetheless, Redmayne's performance garnered critical acclaim; in January 2016, he earned his second nomination for the Academy Award for Best Actor in consecutive years.
 Redmayne later acknowledged the controversy surrounding his casting by stressing the importance of casting transgender people to play transgender characters.